ThalesPrado/SQL/README.md

-# Repository created to help pricing professional to prepare themselves to SQL tests
+# Repository created to help pricing professional to prepare themselves to SQL test

+***